Ant0n2107/Diploma/README.md

 # Diploma
 This project is my bachelor's thesis and my first experience creating Convolutional Neural Network.
 The goal of the project is to recognize the voice of my family members, which I recorded myself.
-## Technologies used in this project:
+## Technologies used in this project
 1. Python
 2. Pandas for creation training and test data
 3. Numpy for math calculations